dazinator/dazinator.github.io/source/_posts/2015-06-13-dotnetnuke-streamlining-the-development-workflow.md

 This is why DotNetNuke development can be a bit of a culture shock for many developers.

 ### Next Feature!
 So the next feature I am thinking of adding to DnnPackager is one that addresses those concerns mentioned above.
-I’d be really greatful if anyone with such a curiousity wouldn't mind reading it and offering their feedback on this proposed awesome feature https://github.com/dazinator/DnnPackager/issues/14 before I start on it.
+I’d be really greatful if anyone with such a curiousity wouldn't mind reading it and offering their feedback on this proposed awesome feature https://github.com/dazinator/DnnPackager/issues/14 - just so I can get a feel for whether there is much demand for such a capability.

 ### Feedback?
-Do you think this is on the right track?
+Do you disagree?
-Would it help you when developing modules?
-What do you think of https://github.com/dazinator/DnnPackager/issues/14 ?
+Would this new feature https://github.com/dazinator/DnnPackager/issues/14 help you?

 Darrell Tunnell